BenLeidig/water-stress/README.md

 ## Preface:

 This was a team project for the Illinois Data Science Club.
-I, along with my three team members, Ryan Sponzilli, Benjamin Carlson, and Nina Trousdale, and our projeect lead, Samuel Barbeau, contributed to this project.
+I, along with my three team members, Ryan Sponzilli, Benjamin Carlson, and Nina Trousdale, and our project lead, Samuel Barbeau, contributed to this project.
 My teammates and I presented the final form of the project to a panel of four professional data scientists to be graded in the Data Dive competition.

 ## Overview: